 Definition of Proto-Indo-European in English:

-The lost language from which all Indo-European languages derive.
+The unrecorded language from which all Indo-European languages are hypothesized to derive.
 See Indo-European.

 - The standard estimate for the time depth of the Indo-European parent language, Proto-Indo-European, is perhaps 6,000 years BP.